180vita/ionic-box/README.md

 * PhoneGap CLI is installed for phonegap development and builds.
 * Gulp npm package is globally installed for task execution.
+* Bower npm package is globally installed for js dependency management.
 * A folder with the name Apps is expected to be created in the root folder.
 The applications should be living within this folder and it is synced in the /Apps folder inside the Vagrant box.